• Skip to primary navigation

 On the other hand, sheep wool can be light or heavy, depending on the type of sheep and the wool cut.

-As alpaca is softer than sheep and llama, enhancing its lightweight feel.
+As alpacas are softer than sheep and llamas, they enhance their lightweight feel.

 Water Resistance and Moisture-Wicking